 That doesn’t mean the PIC32 isn’t a strong choice for tinkers, however.
 It just means it is probably more affordable to build your own dev board (you just might get faster processing speeds, too).

 Both Microchip (PIC) and ST’s 32-bit lines are supported by professional toolchain software.
 PIC32 is supported by MPLAB X IDE, and STM32 is supported by SW2STM32, IAR, and Keil (the industry-leading software).

 That said, ST purchased Atollic and now offers its professional toolchain software, TrueSTUDIO, for free.
 It’s pretty hard not to like ST on this point.

 This is where PIC32 shines.
 Microchip continues to support the lone tinkerer, in continuing to support things like the DIP package, and in hosting live webinars where you can ask questions to the company’s engineering team directly.

 STM may win in broader applications, but it’s nice to know Microchip still acts like a small business, even though it sells billions of units each year.

-STM32 & PIC32 Pricing
+STM32 Comparison with PIC32 – Pricing

 Generally speaking, the PIC32 family is less expensive when you buy just a few, which is one of the reasons PICs are what many engineers learn to program on in university.

 That said, as soon as you are ordering more than a thousand (or, work with a supplier that will add your smaller order to a larger one so you can get bulk pricing), the STM32 tends to be better value.

 Both STM32 and PIC32 are quality 32-bit microcontrollers, and at Titoma we have used them both with much success.

-While the choice can come out differently for different application, Design For China Manufacturing is always foremost on our mind, and for that we strongly prefer STM32 because of its lower unit cost and better availability (shorter lead-times) especially in China.
+While the choice can come out differently for different applications, Design For Manufacturing in Asia is always foremost on our mind, and for that, we strongly prefer STM32 because of its lower unit cost and better availability (shorter lead-times) especially in China.